 - カラオケで歌った (カラオケでうたった) - I sang at karaoke

-It is worth remembering that there are other verb conjugations that we will study in another article, which use both the masu form and the dictionary form.
-We just need to keep in mind that the dictionary form is informal and the masu form is formal, and thus simplify our minds to conjugate verbs in other forms.
+It is worth remembering that there are other verb conjugations that we will study in another article, and they use both the masu form and the dictionary form.
+We only need to keep in mind that the dictionary form is informal and the masu form is polite, which makes the next conjugations easier to learn.

 As an exercise, I would like you to comment with example sentences in the dictionary form and in the masu form.
 I will already thank you for the comments and shares, and see you next time!